 Because of all these developments, ginger has become a popular ingredient in the kitchen, in product development, and a popular conversation topic.

 Sustainability is on the rise

 Sustainable sourcing is an important trend in Europe, especially in the United Kingdom, the Netherlands and Germany.
 As a supplier, you will be increasingly faced with sustainability requirements from your buyer.
 Many buyers see sustainable sourcing as a must.
 By certifying your ginger, you can proof your compliance with sustainable sourcing.
-However, certified ginger is still a niche market, but still, ginger, curcuma and pepper are among the most traded organic certified spices.
-Overall, certified ginger represents only a small (less than 5%) section on the total European market for ginger.
+Certified ginger is still a niche market, but still, ginger, curcuma and pepper are among the most traded organic certified spices.
+Overall, certified ginger represents only a small section of the total European market for ginger (smaller than 5%).
 In addition, most buyers in the mainstream market are unwilling to pay more for certified products.
-As a result, it is important to discuss the opportunities for certification with your buyers before you become certified.
+As a result, it is important to discuss the opportunities for certification with your buyers before seeking certification.

 Certification does give you a competitive edge.
 For dried ginger, the main certifications are Organic and Fairtrade.
 For organic certified ginger, the most interesting markets are Germany and Switzerland, since these countries are leading organic food markets in Europe.
-For Fairtrade certified ginger, the most interesting market is the United Kingdom, as that is the #1 country for Fairtrade products.
+For Fairtrade certified ginger, the most interesting market is the United Kingdom, as that is the main European market for Fairtrade products.
 However, ginger represents only less than 5% of all spices and herbs certified by Fairtrade International in Europe (pepper is the leading spice).

 - Have a look at the website of FoodNavigator to learn more about food health trends and other developments in the food sector.